caleb-dickson/inventory-app-mvp/README.md

 # InventoryMvp

-This repo contains the first MVP for a MEAN stack commercial inventory app.
+This repo contains the deployment version for a MEAN stack commercial inventory app.